caveman96/caveman96.github.io/_posts/2021-07-31-ecom3-restart.md

 ```
 node server.js
 ```
-Incidentaly we can make use of a tool called nodemon, which automatically restarts the server when changes are made:
+Incidentaly we can make use of a tool called nodemon, which allows you to hot reload the server automatically after making changes.:
 ```
 npm install -g nodemon
 nodemon server.js